microsoft/react-native-dualscreen/README.md

 # React Native dual-screen
 This repo contains Microsoft's offerings to streamline [dual-screen](https://docs.microsoft.com/en-us/dual-screen/) cross-platform development using React Native.
-The modules in the repo are targetting Windows and Adroid.
+The modules in the repo are targeting Windows and Android.

 ### Repo status
 Early stubs / placeholders